About the Brewers Association

 Encompassing Australia's premier and iconic beer brands, the Brewers Association of Australia is committed to the responsible promotion of beer as an enjoyable and refreshing lower-alcohol option to other alcohol categories.

-Established in 2003, the Brewers Association of Australia has earned a reputation as a leader in the identification, development and achievement of positive policy outcomes to champion issues affecting brewers and beer drinkers.
+Established in 1967 (as Australasian Associated Brewers), the Brewers Association of Australia has earned a reputation as a leader in the identification, development and achievement of positive policy outcomes to champion issues affecting brewers and beer drinkers.

 We are dedicated to generating a more informed understanding and appreciation of beers' modern role, contribution and value to the entire community.

 Beer is a major contributor to the national economy, as well as the economies of all states and territories.
 But it also plays a pivotal role at the local community level - from the key Australian farm inputs of malting barley and hops, our brewers underpin major manufacturing, freight and transport sectors, a thriving retail market and support the pubs, clubs, hospitality and tourism operators in every town and city across the country.